sf-wdi-38/personal-portfolio/README.md

 <details>
   <summary>If you were to write some Javascript to handle events on this page, what file would be the correct place to write that code?</summary>
-  <p>You'd want to write your custom JS in the `assets/js/app.js` file.
-Once this file grows big enough you might want to create new JS files in the `assets/js` folder.</p>
+  <p>You'd want to write your custom JS in the assets/js/app.js file.
+Once this file grows big enough, you might want to create new JS files in the assets/js folder.</p>
 </details>

 11. In the `<body>` of the document, replace the `<h1>` tag text with your name and add an image (or gif) of your liking using the `<img>` tag.